 - In those days – with the crowd again being great and not having anything they could eat – He summoned the disciples and tells them:

-- “I’m moved with compassion on the crowd because they already remain with Me three days and don’t have something they could eat.
+- “I’m moved with compassion for the crowd because they already remain with Me three days and don’t have something they could eat.

 - “And if I send them away to their homes without eating, they will grow weary on the way, and some of them have come from afar.”